Learn how your brain is wired for love in this compelling book from Stan Tatkin PsyD.

 - often think they are too much and nobody can tolerate them

-Characteristics of anchors
+Characteristics of Anchors

 People who are anchors tend to: